- Treatments & Procedures (A-Z)

 What are piles?

 Piles, also known as hemorrhoids, are when the veins located in the lower rectum and the anal canal become swollen and dilated.
 These dilated veins (varicose veins) become convoluted beneath the tissue layers and appear similar to a ball of hair covered by a cloth.
 Such a protrusion is known as a pile mass.
 AyurVAID Hospitals provides Piles Treatment through Ayurveda.
 The Sushrut Sanhita has explained the hemorrhoids as Arsha more than 4000 years ago.
 Sushrut Maharshi has enumerated types, causes & treatment in detail.
 The conservative treatment & kshar karma treatment described by him is used by us at AyurVAID Hospitals.
-We stand guarantee that this treatment is better than any modern surgery, using the latest technological inputs.
+We boldly announce that this treatment is better than any modern surgery, using the latest technological inputs.
 After natural piles treatment at AyurVAID Hospitals, there is minimal to no chance of haemorrhoids or abscess recurring.
 We treat with ksharasutra (also described as Ayurveda Piles Operation), a seton thread medicated with organic alkalis, or Kshara Karma (application of special alkaline medical paste) intervention, supplemented by Panchakarma procedures.

 If the patient's ano rectal condition is at an early stage, a personalised regimen of diet-lifestyle-classical Ayurveda medicines can mitigate the effects of Piles and reverse the condition.
 AyurVAID Hospitals, Ramamurthy Nagar, Bangalore, the 1st and only NABH Accredited hospital for Ayurveda para-surgery in the country, is today a pioneering institution offering Ayurvedic treatment for Piles in Bangalore.
 Dr. Rasmi Johnson, MS(Ay), is the Sr. Physician and specialist with a decade's proven experience in care with assured medical outcomes for ano-rectal conditions.